ryosama/go-todo/README.md

 - You can add thig to do by taping something at the bottom of the app.
 Record with ENTER
 - Edit thing in the list
-- Mark thing as done with the checbox
+- Mark thing as done with the checkbox
-- Delete thing wth the cross button
+- Delete thing with the cross button

 TODO
 =============